 And Pat Hansen?
 The Rear Admiral had made landing on pitching carrier decks an art.
-But two years back, this one balmy Sunday his personal Embraer Phenom100 jet cartwheeled and blew up in the middle of the Teterboro strip as he was coming in to land.
+But last summer, one balmy Sunday, his personal Embraer Phenom-100 cartwheeled and blew up in the middle of the Teterboro strip as he was coming in to land.
 He was killed instantly.
 The accident is still being investigated.

 You can see the car now.
 The silver grey seems to stand out, even in the gloom.
 You’re tired and you decide to rest for just a while on the bonnet of the Buick standing a few cars away.
-The Buick has been lying there for the past few days, it’s owner, Bill Mullholand, having gone on an overseas sales trip.
+The Buick has been standing there for the past few days, it’s owner, Bill Mullholand, being gone on an overseas sales trip.

 “Is that you, darling, are you home?”